biotite-dev/gecos/doc/intro.rst

 Last but not least, you can constrain a symbol to a specfic *L\*a\*b\** color via the ``--constraint`` or ``-c`` option.
-The optimization will not change the color of constrained symbols In the following example, we want *alanine* to be gray and *tryptophane* to be blue, both with a lightness of ``70``:
+The optimization will not change the color of constrained symbols.
+In the following example, we want *alanine* to be gray and *tryptophane* to be blue, both with a lightness of ``70``: